 The Dublin Airport Environmental Working Group (DAEWG) (formerly known as the Dublin Airport Stakeholders Forum) was established in 2004 and focuses on issues such as noise, air quality monitoring and the physical development of airport infrastructure.
 It is also independently chaired and includes representatives from community groups across North Dublin including Portmarnock, Malahide, St. Margaret’s and Santry.
 Click here to find out more.

 Dublin Airport hosts approximately six ‘Drop-In-Clinics’ a year at various local community venues.
 The purpose of the clinics is to provide an opportunity for local residents to raise any queries regarding current operations and planned projects at Dublin Airport.
-The clinics are held in different locations within the communities impacted by airport operations.
+The clinics are held in various local community venues with details advertised in local press and online channels.
 Dates and locations are advertised locally in advance of each clinic.

 Dublin Airport Community Fund

 As part of the North Runway project, we committed to establishing a formal Community Fund for local communities.
 Taking this commitment into consideration and building on decades of previous investment in local initiatives, the Dublin Airport Community

 The Fund invests €400,000 per year in local projects, with two calls for submissions annually.
 The fund supports projects in a range of areas including; environment and sustainability, sports and recreation, social inclusion and community development, health and wellbeing, and culture and heritage.

 The Community Fund supports local projects in the neighbouring communities around Dublin Airport from Santry south of the airport, to Rolestown in the north and from Tyrrelstown on the west, to Portmarnock on the east.
 Click here to find out more.

 The North Runway team is available to answer any questions you might have about the project.
 Please feel free to contact us by email at email@example.com or by phone 1800 804422